Koreall/AdventOfCode2020/README.md

 ## Incompleteness

-This contains my python solutions up to the 8th day (which is the latest available day at the time).
+This contains my python solutions up to the 9th day ~~(which is the latest available day at the time)~~ and the rest will follow.
 If a solution is absent, try to come back later (or open an issue).

 You're also welcome to open an issue to discuss my implementation, or any other subject.